Sample-path large deviations for L\'evy processes and random walks with Weibull increments: Sample path LDPs

-The proof of Theorem~\ref{theorem:1d-extended-ldp} is easy once the following technical lemmas are in our hands; their proofs are provided in Section~\ref{section:proofs}.
-Let $\mathbb D_{\leqslant k}$ denote the subspace of $\mathbb D_\infty^\uparrow$ consisting of paths that have less than or equal to $k$ discontinuities and are continuous at 1. \begin{lemma} $\bar J_n^k$ satisfy the LDP in $(\mathbb D, \mathcal T_{J_1})$ with speed $L(n)n^\alpha$ and the rate function
+The proof of Theorem~\ref{theorem:1d-extended-ldp} is straightforward once the following technical lemmas are in our hands; their proofs are provided in Section~\ref{section:proofs}.
+Let $\mathbb D_{\leqslant k}$ denote the subspace of $\mathbb D_{\leqslant\infty}$ consisting of paths that have less than or equal to $k$ discontinuities. \begin{lemma} For each fixed $k$, $\bar J_n^k$ satisfies the LDP in $(\mathbb D, \mathcal T_{J_1})$ with speed $L(n)n^\alpha$ and the rate function

 \end{lemma} Recall that $A^{-\epsilon} \triangleq \{\xi\in \mathbb D:\, d_{J_1}(\xi,\zeta) \leq \epsilon \text{ implies }\zeta\in A\}$. \begin{lemma} For each $\delta > 0$ and each open set $G$, there exist $\epsilon>0$ and $K\ge 0$ such that for any $k\ge K$